COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: More Discussion

 \subsubsection{Different Motivations and Core Ideas.}

-While both methods are inspired by causal theory, our framework is motivated by the challenge of hallucinations in multimodal generation, which often arise from failures in aligning visual and textual information.
-We formulate hallucination as a causal inference problem, introducing token-level constraints based on causal sufficiency and necessity to guide generation.
+While both methods are inspired by causal theory, our framework is motivated by hallucinations in MLLMs, which are often caused by spurious correlations between task-irrelevant background cues and the final answer.
+We formulate spurious correlations from a causal perspective and introduce token-level constraints based on causal sufficiency and necessity to guide generation.
 In contrast, \cite{yu2025causal} aim to improve interpretability in LLM reasoning, focusing on analyzing the contribution of intermediate reasoning steps. \cite{yu2025causal} leverage post-hoc attribution to assess whether specific tokens are causally linked to the model's final decision.